fontobene/fontobene/SPECIFICATION.md

 #### References

 Because many glyphs are very similar, references may be used as "includes".
-References start with the "C" symbol (U+0043), followed by a codepoint.
+References start with the "@" symbol (U+0040), followed by a codepoint.
 Here is the definition of the glyph for the character "LATIN CAPITAL LETTER A WITH CIRCUMFLEX (U+00C2)":

     [00C2] Â
-    C0041
+    @0041
     1.5,11.5;3,13;4.5,11.5

-An implementation would simply replace the "C0041" part with the expanded polylines from the referenced glyph.
+An implementation would simply replace the "@0041" part with the expanded polylines from the referenced glyph.

 Multiple references can be used in a single glyph definition, but they must all